Ireland

 Scope of practice – There is some urgency around finalising the scope of practice for intermediaries and the policies and procedures to be used when appointing them.

 Building capacity – As mentioned earlier, it is hoped that legislative changes will extend the remit of intermediaries to include work with defendants, the provision of assistance in a broader range of jurisdictions and at more points of the legal process.
+Whilst some progress is being made in this area, it is on a case-by-case basis rather than systemic.
 The intermediary workforce will need to continue to grow to meet these increased demands and so work needs to be done to recruit the right people and ensure intermediary work is an attraction option e.g., job security, pay rates and so on.

 Embedding intermediaries into Ireland’s judicial system – There is consensus about the need for intermediaries and Ireland’s judiciary have been very open to and positive about their experiences working alongside Northern Irish RIs who have assisted in their courtrooms.
 This bodes well for Ireland’s fist cohort of intermediaries.
 However, the intermediary role is new and not well understood.
 A significant amount of training for legal stakeholders will be required to ensure everyone knows how to identify when someone would benefit from intermediary assistance, how to refer, what intermediaries do/don’t do, how to work alongside intermediaries and so on.